 Point lovers oohed and aahed over Uber’s partnership with Starwood Preferred Guest, which for years awarded points for each dollar spent.
 Sadly, that heyday ended last month, but there are still some merits for choosing Uber if you’re interested in bonuses.

-For example, if you hold the American Express Platinum card, one of the benefits is a $15 Uber credit per month and an extra $20 credit for rides during the month of December.
+For example, if you hold the American Express Platinum card, one of the benefits is a $15 Uber credit per month.
 Link your Amex card with the Uber app, and it should automatically use the $15 credit each month toward one ride.
 Membership Rewards members earn double Amex points for every dollar they spend, and Platinum cardholders are automatically awarded Uber VIP Platinum status, which offers occasional discounts and perks in select cities.

 While Uber is integrated into the United Airlines app, no miles are awarded for using it.
 You can, however, earn cash back with the new Uber Visa credit card Barclaycard.
 Within the first 90 days, cardholders can earn a $100 credit for spending at least $500 on the card.
 There are also numerous category bonuses, such as 4 percent cash back on dining (including UberEATS) and 2 percent cash back on any online purchase including Uber.
-Hotel and airfare purchases with the new card earn 3 percent cash back, and there’s even a sweepstakes for Barclaycard cardholders to win a $10,000 prize.
+Hotel and airfare purchases with the new card earn 3 percent cash back.

 Lyft runs a smaller operation with service in nearly 300 U.S. cities.
 Beyond traditional rides, the app has the option to order an SUV for larger groups while Lyft Premier picks up riders in luxury vehicles.
 Lyft Line is the company’s discounted carpool option for those traveling in a similar direction.